GENERAL SUBMISSION GUIDELINES

 *Split Rock Review is an independent, not-for-profit literary magazine.
 Entry fees help defray the costs of publishing the winning collection, marketing, and administering the submission manager and SRR website.

-We try to make decisions for magazine submissions within two months.
+We try to make decisions for submissions within two months.
 However, response times may take a little bit longer.
-If you haven't heard from us after four months, first check your Submittable account and your email (including your spam folder).
-If you still haven't heard from us, please send us a message using our CONTACT FORM.
+If you haven't heard from us after four months, please check your Submittable account.
+If your submission is "In-Progress," we are still considering it for publication.